ANALYSIS-Pickup in U.S. 'Cyber Week' sales beat China's Singles Day gain

 These days, brands use Singles Day to clear inventory and experiment with new products.
 It has become far less important to Alibaba's bottom line.

-With the COVID-19 pandemic still raging in China, "it wont be fair to can compare" Singles Day with Cyber Week, Chernev said, as Americans are shopping with fewer restrictions.
+With the COVID-19 pandemic still raging in China, it won't be fair to compare Singles Day with Cyber Week, Chernev said, as Americans are shopping with fewer restrictions.

-Cyber Week is only part of the U.S. holiday season.
-Twenty-five days remain until Christmas, December 25.
+Cyber Week is only part of the U.S. holiday season, representing about 10% of overall sales in the fourth quarter of the year, Jane Hali & Associates estimates.
+Twenty-five days remain until Christmas, Dec.
+25.

 ($1 = 7.1568 Chinese yuan renminbi)